 - 2 litres of water – depending on weather forecast, you may require more.
 Water will be available at rest stops.
 Camelbak hydration backpacks are a great way of carrying your water.

 Items you must carry:

-- Reusable Drink Bottle- disposable plastic bottles are not allowed on the Trek
+- Reusable drink bottle- single-use plastic bottles are not allowed on the Trek.

 - Trekking poles